eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 ## glTF Schema Updates

-### Colliders
+### Shapes

 This extension provides a set of document-level objects, which can be referenced by objects in the scene.
-The precise usage of these collider primitives should be specified by the extensions which utilize the colliders.
-In general, these colliders are used to specify geometry which can be used for collision detection.
-Typically, the geometry specified by the collider will be simpler than any render meshes used by the node or it's children, enabling real-time applications to perform queries such as intersection tests.
+The precise usage of these primitives should be specified by the extensions which utilize the shapes.
+The intended purpose of these these objects are to specify geometry which can be used for collision detection, which has informed the set of shapes which we have defined..
+Typically, the geometry specified by the shape will be simpler than any render meshes used by the node or it's children, enabling real-time applications to perform queries such as intersection tests.

-Implementations of this extension should ensure that collider transforms are always kept in sync with node transforms - for example animated node transforms should be applied to the applications' internal representation of the collision geometry.

-Each collider defines a mandatory `type` property that designates the type of collider, as well as an additional structure which provides parameterizations specific to that type.
+Each shape defines a mandatory `type` property that designates the type of shape, as well as an additional structure which provides parameterizations specific to that type.

-To describe the shape that represents this node, should use, colliders must define at most one of the following properties:
+To describe the geometry which represents the object, shapes must define at most one of the following properties:

 | |Type|Description|
 |-|-|-|